briancavalier/aop-s2gx-2013/slides/slides.md

 # Application Composition

-## Connecting application components together to make a particular application
+## Connecting reusable components together to make a particular application

 * Now *that* sounds useful
 * It also sounds a lot like AOP: "composing units of behavior"